datakind/template-nodewebapp/README.md

+# TEMPLATE INSTRUCTIONS!

+## Features:

+1. Dynamic readme that adds the github repo name into readme upon creation of this repo.

+## NOTE: Remove everything above this part of the readme.
+---

 # Introduction for <reponame>

 --INSERT AN INTRODUCTION FOR YOUR APP; EXPAINING WHAT IS THE PURPOSE OF YOUR APP AND ITS BENIFITS--